Spring is the perfect time to give your outdoor living space a bit of love!

 Entertaining our family and friends is something we love to do, which often means we have 20 + people here.

-Create an Outdoor Living Sitting Area
+Create an Outdoor Living Sitting Space

-Every outdoor living space needs a sitting area.
-While we have a small one by the dining table, we have more seating up the hill around our fire pit.
+For larger groups we do have more seating up the hill around our fire pit.

 Create Interest with Plants and Accessories

 A garden or patio can never have too many plants.
 Am I right or am I right?